sylviaaacys/learning-vault/README.md

-Archive of some notebooks for beginners.
+Archive of some notebooks for beginners - some notebooks I built

 1. U-net segmentation model from scratch on Carvana dataset
 2. A pathology segmentation model on Glas dataset